This shows the contents of write data in each address of the System Data Area.

 0: Fixed |

-*1 The setting combination to control the buzzer is as follows.
+*1 The combination of settings to control the buzzer is as follows.

 System Settings [Display Unit] - [Operation] - [Touch Buzzer Sound] |